whitneyburton/portfolios/students/1603/robert-jaeger/20160429-robert-jaeger-m1.markdown

 ### Projects

-(Intro)
-HTTP Yeah You Know Me and Black Thursday.
+I completed HTTP Yeah You Know Me and Black Thursday with scores of 3 or above.

 #### HTTP Yeah You Know Me